 When work is conducted on silica-containing materials, silica dust is generated.
 This dust is called respirable crystalline silica (RCS), which is easily inhaled and can stay in the air for hours.

-Why this Course on Silica Dust Awareness is Vital
+Why Is Silica Dust Awareness Training Important?

 Many of us are unfamiliar with the hazards of silica dust, yet the HSE ranks it as the greatest risk to construction workers after asbestos.
 While exact data is not available, some estimate it is responsible for around 1,000 deaths per year in the UK.